 Allison Shutt (Ph.D.
 UCLA) teaches African history and studies Southern Rhodesia (Zimbabwe).
 She has published articles on the rural middle class and land tenure, exhibitions, racial etiquette, and the legal and social meanings of insolence.
 She is currently completing a book entitled, Manners Make a Nation: Racial Etiquette in Southern Rhodesia, 1890-1963.

 Michael Sprunger (Ph.D.
-University of Hawaii) teaches East Asian history, including specialized courses on crime and punishment, gender, and colonialism.
-His current research focuses on crime and punishment in Korea under Japanese colonial rule (1910-1945) and the memory and legacies of colonialism in the two Koreas.
+University of Hawaii) teaches East Asian history, including courses on crime and punishment, gender, colonialism, war, and memory.
+His current research examines crime and punishment in Korea under Japanese colonial rule (1910-1945) and the memory and legacies of colonialism in the two Koreas.

 Garrett McAinsh (Professor Emeritus, Ph.D.
 Emory University) taught the department's courses on European history, covering medieval and Early Modern Europe, modern Britain and contemporary Europe.
 His publications include articles on the Thirty Years War, Cardinal Richelieu, and Sir John Fortescue.